Summer Nature Camps

 Check out the CBS News report on Audubon Naturalist Society's Summer Camp.

 Audubon Naturalist Society Summer Camps provide outdoor fun and discovery for campers ages 4 to 17.
-Located on 40+ acre nature reserves in Chevy Chase MD and Leesburg VA, we offer day and overnight camp that all include:
+Located on a 40-acre nature reserve in Chevy Chase, MD, we offer day and overnight camp that all include:

 - Games, hikes, songs and lots of great camp traditions

 - Environmental education in a natural setting